 Elisabeth Angier (Chair)

-Elisabeth Angier graduated in 2001 from the University of Surrey with a MSc (Chiropractic), having attained an undergraduate degree in physiology from the University of Bristol.
-She has worked in a number of practices throughout the UK and is the clinic director of Llangefni Chiropractic Clinic in Anglesey.
-She was a founder Trustee of the CRC and served as Secretary for 3 years, before taking over as Chair of Trustees in 2016.
+Elisabeth is an experienced chiropractor and has worked in a number of practices throughout the UK and established the Llangefni Chiropractic Clinic, Anglesey in 2007.
+She graduated in 2001 from the University of Surrey with a distinction MSc (Chiropractic), having attained an undergraduate degree in physiology from the University of Bristol.
+Elisabeth was a founding Trustee of the CRC and served as Secretary for 3 years, before taking over as Chair of Trustees in 2016.
 Elisabeth served as Vice-President of the British Chiropractic Association from 2013-2016, works with the General Chiropractic Council, the UK regulatory body, and is a member of the Royal College of Chiropractors.
-She lectures on professional, ethical practice.
-She lives on Anglesey with her husband.
+She lectures on professional, ethical, evidence-based practice.
+She splits her time between her clinical life on Anglesey and her home life in Herefordshire.

 Hannah Collier (Treasurer)